The sweet taste of spring never tasted so good! This Meyer lemon angel food cake is perfect to serve for your spring garden party.

 - 1 teaspoon vanilla

-- Using a stand mixer, place eggs, water, lemon juice, cream of tartar and vanilla into the mixing bowl with a whisk attachment and beat on medium low until bubbly then increase the speed to medium.
-As the eggs get foamy gradually add in 3/4 cup sugar.
+- Using a stand mixer, place eggs, water, lemon juice, cream of tartar, and vanilla into the mixing bowl with a whisk attachment and beat on medium low until bubbly then increase the speed to medium.
+As the eggs get foamy gradually add in the remaining 3/4 cup sugar.
 Just add a tablespoon at a time and go slowly.
 Continue to whip until soft peaks form.